The Government has identified the creative sector as a key generator of UK economic growth and employment over the next decade.

 UK Music has put in place a series of programmes, projects and initiatives to help ensure this happens.

 As part of this it has launched a Government and CBI-backed Skills Academy for Music – the first of its kind in the country.
-One of the live industry's most experienced and respected promoters, Live Nation's CEO Paul Latham, is the Academy's patron.
+One of the live industry's most experienced and respected promoters, Live Nation's CEO Paul Latham was the Academy's patron.

 The Academy acts as a portal ensuring students in Britain's colleges and universities have the best chance of finding a job in any part of the music industry.